Physician’s Choice Sleep Aid Review

 An interesting point I noticed was that even when I woke in the night, I was able to fall asleep again quite quickly on the five better nights.
 This is sometimes an issue for me, and it was notable that I didn’t get up to have a cup of tea in the night all week.

-I was also keen to see if my Fitbit Versa 2 sleep tracker data backed up the suggestion on the packaging that the sleep aid “promotes REM sleep” (though they add the typical caveat that the statement hasn’t been evaluated by the Food and Drugs Administration).
+I was also keen to see if my Fitbit Versa 2 sleep tracker data reflected the suggestion on the packaging that the sleep aid “promotes REM sleep” (though they add the caveat that the statement hasn’t been evaluated by the Food and Drugs Administration).

 I know that personal sleep trackers aren’t 100% accurate, but it was still interesting that the percentage of time I spent in the REM stage was good compared to my usual average.
 I’ll take that result with a pinch of salt, but the data looked positive.